mruettgers/SMLReader/README.md

 SMLReader publishes the metrics read from the meter's optical unit to an MQTT broker configured via the provided web interface.

+If you like this project, you might consider to support me to by [donating](#donate).

 ### Screenshots
 ![WiFi and MQTT setup](doc/screenshots/screenshot_setup.png)
 ![Grafana](doc/screenshots/screenshot_grafana.png)